+We cannot predict the nature, scope or effect of future environmental regulatory requirements to which our operations might be subject or the manner in which existing or future environmental laws will be administered or interpreted, and compliance with such laws or regulations may entail additional expenses which could decrease our profitability.
 We are subject to a variety of environmental laws relating to the storage, discharge, handling, emission, generation, use and disposal of chemicals, solid and hazardous waste and other toxic and hazardous materials used to manufacture, or resulting from the process of manufacturing, our products.
-We cannot predict the nature, scope or effect of future regulatory requirements to which our operations might be subject or the manner in which existing or future laws will be administered or interpreted.
-Future regulations could be applied to materials, products or activities that have not been subject to regulation previously.
+Currently, our costs of complying with these environmental laws do not have a material effect on our business or financial position.
+We cannot predict the nature, scope or effect of future regulatory requirements to which our operations might be subject or the manner in which existing or future laws will be administered or interpreted, and future regulations could be applied to materials, products or activities that have not been subject to regulation previously.
 The costs of complying with new or more stringent regulations, or with more vigorous enforcement of these or existing regulations, could be significant.